Faculty and Staff

 English Faculty

 Carmen comes to Chabot with a lot of experience in the youth development field.
 She has worked at non-profit organizations such as the Oakland YMCA and Girls Incorporated of Alameda County.
 She has a B.A in Liberal Studies with a concentration in Ethnic Studies, and a M.A in English/Creative Writing.
 Both of these degrees are from San Francisco State University.
 Carmen is "Bay Area born and bred"; she grew up in San Jose and has lived in Oakland for the last fifteen years.
 Her interests as an instructor lie in promoting activism and the spirit of social change.
 Her classes always include reading materials from a multi-cultural perspective as well an examination of social issues such as race, class, and sexism.
-Carmen is a poet who self-published the book "Confessions of a B-Girl".
+Carmen is a writer who self-published the poetry collection "Confessions of a B-Girl".
 In her spare time, she enjoys being with her family and friends, playing with her daughter, writing and laughing.